Get Tability: OKRs that don't suck | Learn more →

 • KRAchieve a user satisfaction score of at least 4 out of 5 on the fixed search results page

-How to write your own Responsive Design OKRs
+How to use Responsive Design OKRs well

 Tability will scan your OKRs and offer different suggestions to improve them.
 This can range from a small rewrite of a statement to make it clearer to a complete rewrite of the entire OKR.